ernenr1/ga_covid19/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
+Big thank you to:
+* [Martin Skarzynski](https://marskar.github.io/) for teaching this Python class and help developing this app.
+* General Assembly Python classmates
-* etc
+* General Assembly